Freight Shipping from Phoenix to Salt Lake City

 How much does it cost to ship freight from Phoenix to Salt Lake City?

-Full truckload (FTL) rates from Phoenix, AZ to Salt Lake City, UT currently range from $1,413-$1,741 for a standard dry van load over the 657-mile route.
+Full truckload (FTL) rates from Phoenix, AZ to Salt Lake City, UT currently range $1,413-$1,741 (roughly $2.18-$2.66 per mile over 657 miles).
 LTL shipments typically cost $561-$958 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Phoenix to Salt Lake City?

-Standard FTL transit from Phoenix to Salt Lake City is approximately 12 hrs by truck over 657 miles.
+Standard FTL transit from Phoenix to Salt Lake City is approximately 12 hrs by truck over 657 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Phoenix Intermodal to Union Pacific Salt Lake City Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Phoenix to Salt Lake City freight?